 Bus shuttle to edge of town, begin trip

-Ski to Longyearbyen, end of trip.
+Ski to the outskirts of Longyearbyen and bus shuttle into town, end of trip.
 (You will require hotel accommodation unless you fly out immediately.
 Do not book a flight out earlier than 5pm if you want to depart the same day.)

-You require 2 nights accommodation at the beginning of the trip and another at the end if you decide to stay the night.
+You require 1 or 2 nights accommodation at the beginning of the trip and another at the end if you decide to stay the night.

 We wake at 6am to maximise our usable hours.
 First thing we do is light the stove to bring some warmth to the tent and begin heating water for breakfast and drinks.
 We also make sure that our thermoses are topped up with boiling water.
 A quick look outside reveals the perimeter wire connected to flares, our alert system for polar bears, and beyond a magnificent landscape of sharp snow-capped mountains, and the glacier upon which we are camped.